Browns awarded four compensatory draft picks

 Compensatory free agent gained in 2016: linebacker Demario Davis.

-The Browns have 11 picks in this year's draft, not including the third-round choice heading to the Patriots.
+The Browns have 11 picks in this year's draft, not including the third-round choice heading to the Patriots and the fourth-round selection going to the Eagles.

 NFL owners approved a rule change in 2015 allowing compensatory picks to be traded beginning this year.